Hyppanie was the name the children gave me in the Himalayas when I travelled in India, in 1997.

 I created workshops suiting different categories of people in East Sussex.

-Felt a Fanny with Stephanie is becoming extremally popular
+Felt a Fanny with Stephanie is becoming extremely popular

 I am a Member of the International Felt maker Association since October 2019.